mdancho84/mdancho84.github.io/_posts/2021-07-22-ggdist-raincloud-plots.md

 # My Struggles with Learning Data Science

-It took me a long time to learn data science.
-And I made a lot of mistakes as I fumbled through learning R.  I specifically had a tough time navigating the ever increasing landscape of tools and packages, trying to pick between R and Python, and getting lost along the way.
+It took me a long time to learn how to apply data science to business.
+And I made a lot of mistakes as I fumbled through learning R.

+I specifically had a tough time navigating the ever-increasing landscape of tools and packages, trying to pick between R and Python, and getting lost along the way.

 **If you feel like this, you're not alone.**